To register for the SUNY Cortland College Ski or Snowboard course, you will need to go to the following site:

 - Attend at least one of the first two scheduled lessons.

 - Attend a total of four of the six lessons offered

 Course Fee Reduction Policy

-- The reduced fee (amount charged) will be a prorated portion of course fees (lesson and rental fees) based on the number of program weeks remaining after the occurrence date of the medical condition preventing participation, less a $5 processing fee.
+The reduced fee (amount charged) will be a prorated portion of course fees (lesson and rental fees) based on the number of required class sessions remaining after the occurrence date of the medical condition preventing participation, less a $10 processing fee.

-- The full course fee will be charged if withdrawal occurs after completion of a 5thlesson.
+The full course fee will be charged if withdrawal occurs after completion of a 4th lesson.